+The flash cycle will repeat after EFI MIL indicator light turns off for 3 seconds.
 If there are multiple codes detected, the system will wait approximately 3 seconds and display the next code.

-Any codes displayed will disappear once the problem has been diagnosed and repaired by your dealer.
+Stop operating the vehicle and contact your dealer immediately if the EFI system MIL is flashing.